fresns/docs/wiki/en-US/supports/helpers/date.md

 | timezone | String | **required** | Converts the time value of the `datetime` parameter into the `timezone` [UTC timezone](../../database/dictionary/timezone.md) |
 | langTag | String | *optional* | Outputs the time format in the specified language<br>`configs->item_key=language_menus` language tag's `dateFormat` parameter<br>If not provided, the default language format will be used |

-::: details 功能逻辑
+::: details Logic Notes
-- 数据的时区时间和当前 datetime 参数，属于同一天，输出为 `hh:mm`
+- If the data's timezone time and the current `datetime` parameter are on the same day, output as `hh:mm`
-- 不是同一天，但是同一年，输出对应语言标签的格式，例如 `mm-dd hh:mm` 或 `mm/dd hh:mm`
+- If not on the same day but in the same year, output in the corresponding language label format, such as `mm-dd hh:mm` or `mm/dd hh:mm`
-- 不是同一天，也不是同一年，输出对应语言标签的格式，例如 `yyyy-mm-dd hh:mm` 或 `mm/dd/yyyy hh:mm`
+- If not on the same day and not in the same year, output in the corresponding language label format, such as `yyyy-mm-dd hh:mm` or `mm/dd/yyyy hh:mm`
 :::

 ## Convert Time Format by Language Tag